sveltejs/kit/documentation/docs/01-project-structure.md

 ### .svelte-kit/

-Folder used when `npm run dev` command is used.
+Holds Vite output used directly when you run `npm run dev` or as intermediate output of `npm run build`.

 ### README.md